• home

 Location : Dambulla

 Wake early this morning to catch the action at the Negombo fish market.
 Situated at the northern end of a lagoon, the market is renowned for lobsters, crabs and prawns.
-Weave through stalls piled high with seafood as the sellers call out their wares, and get a great insight into local commerce.
-Continue on to a coconut plantation to discover why this super food is so central to life in Sri Lanka.
+Continue to a coconut plantation to discover why this super food is so central to life in Sri Lanka.
 Learn how all parts of the tree play an important role in daily life, sip the water of a king coconut, watch ‘toddy tappers’ extract the palm wine from the coconut sap and taste the results.
-Enjoy a Sri Lankan rice and curry lunch before heading inland to Dambulla, home to ornately decorated cave temples and surrounded by natural wonders and historic sites.
+Enjoy a Sri Lankan rice and curry lunch before heading inland to Dambulla, home to ornate cave temples and surrounded by natural wonders and historic sites.
 Your evening is free to explore.
 You may like to join your leader on an optional street food crawl for an introduction to some staple Sri Lankan 'short eats' (snack food), including famous hoppers (bowl-shaped savoury pancakes).

 Day :3